 The valid statutory requirements of the Industrial Safety Regulation (BetrSichV) and the Accident Prevention Requirement "Construction Work" (BGV C22) are to be observed when using the scaffold.

-Further information on usage can be found in DGUV Information 201-011, formerly BGI/GUV-I 663 - Handlungsanleitung für den Umgang mit Arbeits- und Schutzgerüst (Instruction Manual for Handling Working and Protective Scaffolds) in its currently valid version.
+Further information on usage can be found in BGI 663 - Handlungsanleitung für den Umgang mit Arbeits- und Schutzgerüst [June 2011] (Instruction Manual for Handling Working and Protective Scaffolds).

 The following safety instructions are to be observed.

 8 SAFETY INSTRUCTIONS